frctl/fractal/README.md

 It is built using an **extendable, plugin-based architecture**.
 The core component and documentation parser is available to build upon, helping you to better integrate your component library into your build system and even your production site.

-The core web UI plugin provides a **web-based component library browser** UI, either running as a local web server or as a static HTML export.
-A **powerful theme API** means you can create your own component library 'skins' from scratch or customise the default theme to your liking.
+The [web UI plugin](/docs/web/overview.md) provides a web-based way to browse your component library, either running as a local web server or as a static HTML export.
+A **powerful theme API** means you can create your own web UI themes from scratch or by customising the default theme to your liking.

 Fractal can be used both as a command line tool and as a NPM module dependency in your projects.